-A few weeks ago I wrote about the symptoms that may show up.
-So what can one do?
-There are a handful of things you can do to hold your body’s hand and encourage healthy, thriving cycles.
+A few weeks ago I wrote about the symptoms that may show up when you make the switch from birth control to fertility awareness.
+Now, I want to talk about a handful of things you can do to hold your body’s hand and encourage healthy, thriving cycles during this transition.
 My four top priorities?
 Replenishing vital nutrients, stocking up on healthy fats, nourishing your liver, and ensuring a family planning support system—that is, of course, if it applies to you.

 How do you pick a good prenatal?
-The key vitamins are: folate, calcium, iron, vitamins B6, K1 and K2, and omega three fatty acids.
-It’s a nice bonus if they are organic, and soy, gluten, and dairy free, but it won’t completely retract the benefits if they aren’t.
-You don’t have to have the most expensive bottle off the shelf, so work with your budget.
+The key vitamins to look for are: folate, calcium, iron, vitamins B6, K1 and K2, and omega three fatty acids.
+It’s a nice bonus if the prenatal is also organic, and soy, gluten, and dairy free, but it won’t completely retract the benefits if it isn’t.
+You don’t have to have the most expensive bottle off the shelf, so work within your budget.
 It’s better to have a less-than-deluxe vitamin than none at all.

-Step 2: Now that you have a good base layer of vitamins in your system, we can’t completely forget diet and nutrition.
+Now that you have a good base layer of vitamins in your system, we can’t completely forget diet and nutrition.
 You may have heard that low-fat foods are out and butter is back.
 That is with good reason.
 Healthy fats (not to be mistaken with, say, fried chicken) are one of the best things you can give your body.
 Think avocados, olives, organic whole fat dairy products (if you don’t have a dairy intolerance) walnuts, salmon, and flaxseed.
 Why?
-For starters, they are a satiating food that helps you absorb fat-soluble vitamins, like vitamins A, D, E and K. Also, body fat cells create estrogen, which is vital for your cycle, in healthy amounts.
+For starters, they are a satiating food that helps you absorb fat-soluble vitamins, like vitamins A, D, E, and K. Also, body fat cells create estrogen, which is vital for your cycle, in healthy amounts.
 Keep in mind here, we’re talking about healthy omega 3-6-9 fats, not trans fats, which are to be avoided!

-Step 3: Your liver carries the brunt of the work when it comes to detoxifying the body.
+Your liver carries the brunt of the work when it comes to detoxifying the body.
 Taking hormonal contraception gives your liver just a little bit of extra work to do.
 When you have one too many glasses of wine or eat that late night bag of potato chips, your liver is the one that says, “I got this.
 I’ll handle it.”
-Things you can do in particular to nourish your liver post-pill?
-Reduce caffeine and alcohol.
+Things you can do to nourish your liver post-pill?
+Reduce your caffeine and alcohol intake.
 (I know, it’s never fun to do.)
 Eating bitter foods, like kale, arugula, broccoli, dandelion greens, saffron, and turmeric all take a load off the liver and support it doing its thing.
 I even enjoy Urban Moonshine’s digestive bitters in sparkling water to drink before bedtime.

-Step 4: If you were using hormonal contraception previously to avoid pregnancy, it will be important to have a plan in place if you still wish to avoid pregnancy.
+If you were using hormonal contraception previously to avoid pregnancy, it will be important to have a plan in place if you still wish to avoid pregnancy.
 Find a Fertility Awareness Method (FAM) that fits you and find a certified FAM instructor who can hold your hand through the process and help support your family planning needs.

 Now that you’ve got a plan in place to journey your way back into healthy cycles, you can go on to happy charting!